-In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2016-02 (Topic 842), Leases (ASU 2016-02), which supersedes FASB ASC Topic 840, Leases (ASC 840), and makes other conforming amendments to GAAP.
-ASU 2016-02 requires, among other changes to the lease accounting guidance, lessees to recognize most leases on-balance sheet via a right-of-use asset and lease liability, and additional qualitative and quantitative disclosures.
+In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which supersedes FASB ASC Topic 840, Leases (ASC 840), and makes other conforming amendments to GAAP.
+ASU No. 2016-02 requires, among other changes to the lease accounting guidance, lessees to recognize most leases on-balance sheet via an ROU asset and lease liability, and additional qualitative and quantitative disclosures.
 ASU 2016-02 is effective for the annual periods in fiscal years beginning after December 15, 2018, and interim periods therein.
 We adopted the standard as of February 1, 2019 using the modified retrospective method of applying the new standard at the adoption date.
 Under this approach, we will continue to report comparative periods presented in the period of adoption under ASC 840.
 We have elected the package of practical expedients permitted under the transition guidance within the new standard, which allows us to (1) carry forward the historical lease classification, (2) not reassess whether any expired or existing contracts contain leases, and (3) not reassess indirect costs for any existing leases.
-This election allows us to account for lease components (e.g., fixed payments or variable payments that depend on a rate that can be determined at commencement, including rent for the right to use the asset) together with nonlease components (e.g., other fixed payments that deliver a good or service including common-area maintenance costs) in the calculation of the right-of-use asset and corresponding liability.
-Adoption of this standard resulted in the recording of ROU assets and total liabilities of \$40.5 million and \$43.0 million, respectively, with no material impact on retained earnings as of February 1, 2019.
+This election allows us to account for lease components (e.g., fixed payments or variable payments that depend on a rate that can be determined at commencement, including rent for the right to use the asset) together with nonlease components (e.g., other fixed payments that deliver a good or service, including common area maintenance costs) in the calculation of the ROU asset and corresponding liability.
+Adoption of this standard resulted in the recording of ROU assets and lease liabilities of \$40.5 million and \$43.0 million, respectively, with no material impact on retained earnings as of February 1, 2019.
 See Note 7 for further details.

-In June 2018, the FASB issued ASU No. 2018-07, Improvements to Nonemployee Share-Based Payment Accounting (ASU 2018-07).
+In June 2018, the FASB issued ASU No. 2018-07, Compensation - Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting.
 The standard simplifies the accounting for share-based payments granted to nonemployees for goods and services and aligns most of the guidance on such payments to nonemployees with the requirements for share-based payments granted to employees.
-ASU 2018-07 is effective for the annual periods in fiscal years beginning after December 15, 2018, and interim periods therein, using a modified retrospective approach.
-We adopted ASU 2018-07 as of February 1, 2019, and our adoption did not have a material impact on the condensed consolidated financial statements.
+ASU No. 2018-07 is effective for the annual periods in fiscal years beginning after December 15, 2018, and interim periods therein, using a modified retrospective approach.
+We adopted ASU No. 2018-07 as of February 1, 2019, and our adoption did not have a material impact on the condensed consolidated financial statements.

-In August 2018, the FASB issued ASU No. 2018-13 (Topic 820), Fair Value Measurement: Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement (ASU 2018-13).
-The standard no longer requires disclosure of the amount and reasons for transfers between Level 1 and Level 2 of the fair value hierarchy, however public companies will be required to disclose the range and weighted-average used to develop significant unobservable inputs for Level 3 fair value measurements.
-ASU 2018-13 is effective for the annual periods in fiscal years beginning after December 15, 2019, and interim periods therein, with early adoption permitted.
-We adopted ASU 2018-13 as of February 1, 2019, and our adoption did not have a material impact on the condensed consolidated financial statements.
+In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement.
+The standard no longer requires disclosure of the amount and reasons for transfers between Level 1 and Level 2 of the fair value hierarchy; however, public companies will be required to disclose the range and weighted-average of significant unobservable inputs used to develop Level 3 fair value measurements.
+ASU No. 2018-13 is effective for the annual periods in fiscal years beginning after December 15, 2019, and interim periods therein, with early adoption permitted.
+We adopted ASU No. 2018-13 as of February 1, 2019, and our adoption did not have a material impact on the condensed consolidated financial statements.